jacquetc/skribisto/README.md

 ![alt text](https://www.transifex.com/_/charts/redirects/skribisto/skribisto/image_png/ "Translation advancement")

 As you can see in the chart, all the main languages are translated.
 That's not the reality !
-A first pass of translation was done with Google Translate, so if you find errors or a distinct lack of logic in a few words, you now the culprit !
+A first pass of translation was done with Google Translate, so if you find errors or a distinct lack of logic in a few words, you know the culprit !
 You are invited to fix such mistakes by following the below instructions.

 SKribisto uses Transifex to manage translation from english to any language.